The original Droitwich Spa Sea Water Lido was opened in 1935, the

 Professor William Gemmil, Hon.
 Surgeon of Queen’s Hospital, Birmingham,

-enthusiastically commented that “I have it on the highest authority
+enthusiastically commented, “I have it on the highest authority

 that the brine of Droitwich is second to none in Europe for its